dug22/JDataFrame/README.md

   * Statistic functions supported: sum, mean, mode, median, min, max, and range.

 ### Getting started:
 If you're using Maven, add JDataFrame to your given project's pom.xml.
-Copy and paste the given dependency into you pom.xml.
+Copy and paste the given dependency into your pom.xml.
 ~~~xml
 <dependency>
   <groupId>io.github.dug22</groupId>